Vamco2022/Sketchpad/README.md

 This is a Sketchpad.
-Is a python File,need py to run file,if your computer no have python, chink there www.python.org to Download python.
+It's a python File,need py to run file,if your computer haven't python, chink there www.python.org to Download python.
 Requires a pygame,easygui extension for py.
-Please run pip install pygame and pip install easygui in cmd to install the extension. if the file have BUG,please give me say. email : vamco2020@163.com and vamco2020@outlook.com
+Please run pip install pygame and pip install easygui in cmd to install the extension. if the file have BUG,please call me. email : vamco2020@163.com and vamco2020@outlook.com Emmm, this project is old.

+last change: 2023/11/10 9:16 p.m.
+(UTC+8)